lollipopkit/fvm/README.md

    2. It's highly recommended to set env `FVM_HOME`.
 If you don't set `FVM_HOME`, fvm will use `$HOME/.fvm` as default.
    3. Run `fvm install <version>` to install flutter sdk.
    4. Enter project folder, run `fvm use <version>` to use flutter sdk.
-- This tool is largely compatible with `fvm-dart`, but there are still some differences.
+- This tool is partly compatible with `fvm-dart`, but there are still some differences.
 You may need to reconfigure the environment as described above.
 - This tool is still in the early stage of development.
 If you encounter any problems, please submit an issue.

 ### ⚒️ CLI